 - Soaking and steam isn't good.
 When hair is removed, the empty follicle is more prone to bacteria entering.
 Shower, but please do not take a bath or get in any type pool for the rest of day after the service, as any bacteria or chlorine in the pool water can cause irritation.
-The extreme heat of saunas and steam rooms can also disturb skin and need to be avoided for at least the next two days.
+The extreme heat of saunas and steam rooms can also disturb skin and need to be avoided after waxing.
 It might be wise to stay away longer if you have extremely sensitive skin or it was your first bikini wax.

 - Exfoliate.
 The bikini area is notorious for getting ingrown hairs after waxing.
 Keep that dead skin from ruining your bikini wax by clogging pores and causing ingrown hair.
-Exfoliating also helps skin look healthy and encourages hair to point up, growing in the correct direction.
+Exfoliating helps skin look healthy and may also encourage hair to point up, growing in the correct direction.